fenil210/Ask-DB-without-SQL/README.md

 - Defines a list of few-shot examples, each containing a natural language query, its corresponding SQL query, and the expected answer.
 - These examples are used for training and improving the language model's understanding of natural language queries.

-Each file contributes to different aspects of your project, from setting up the language chain and database interaction to providing examples for training the language model.

 ## Technologies Used